adaltas/node-nikita/src/system/mkdir.coffee.md

         do_stats = ->
           end = false
           dirs = []
-          p = if options.ssh then path.posix else path
-          directory = if options.cwd then p.resolve options.cwd, directory else p.normalize directory # path.resolve also normalize
+          p = if ssh then path.posix else path directory = if options.cwd then p.resolve options.cwd, directory else p.normalize directory # path.resolve also normalize
           # Create directory and its parent directories
           directories = directory.split('/')